Posted on : November 17, 2019 by Clinic One on Urology

-Urologists are professional physicians that specializes in the diagnosis and treatment of infection or condition involving male reproductive system and urinary tract diseases in both men and women.
+Urologists are professional physicians that specialize in the diagnosis and treatment of infection or condition involving the male reproductive system and urinary tract diseases in both men and women.

-Symptoms that indicate that you should see an Urologist are –
+Symptoms that indicate that you should see a Urologist are –

-- Frequent urination and or a burning pain while urinating
+- Frequent urination and or burning pain while urinating

 - Traces of blood in the urine (hematuria)

 - Difficulty in urinating

 - Incontinence: lack of voluntary control over urination or defecation.

 - Pelvic Pain

 Urinary Tract Infection

-This condition occurs most in women than in men.
+This condition occurs mostly in women than in men.
 It can be both viral and bacterial infection that affects the urinary tract system.
 Its symptoms are frequent urination, burning sensation while urinating and persistent feeling of bladder not being empty even after urinating.
 The urologist may prescribe antibiotics to clear up some of the infections.

 Kidney stones are crystals of minerals formed in the kidney, which grows from a small unnoticeable clump to the size of a golf ball.
 It is caused due to lack of water in the human body.
 Severe pain in the abdominal area, blood in the urine are some of the signs that you have developed kidney stones.
-Statistically, it is common more in men than women.
+Statistically, it is common more in men than in women.
 Drinking enough water can help small stones to pass through the urine unnoticeably.

-Urologist also diagnose the condition where the patient have no control over their urinary bladder and has involuntary leakage of urine.
-It is most common problem in both men and women.
+The urologist also diagnoses the condition where the patient has no control over their urinary bladder and has involuntary leakage of urine.
+It is the most common problem in both men and women.

 Benign Prostatic Hyperplasia (BPH)

 BPH refers to the enlargement of the prostate, which is noncancerous.
-It is a condition in men which affects them more as they grow older.
+It is a condition in men that affects them more as they grow older.
 It can lead to Urinary tract infections, bladder and kidney problems.
-The symptoms varies according to the size of enlargement of the prostate.
-It is better to seek immediate medical attention, if you are not able to pass any urine.
+The symptoms vary according to the size of the enlargement of the prostate.
+It is better to seek immediate medical attention if you are not able to pass any urine.

 Other common conditions include